 A dissonant chord right out of the blue,

 When my story’s told becomes my hallelujah.

 HAVE A LISTEN.

 Our loving God takes great delight in weaving new adventures out of broken dreams.
 Your scars can become a platform for fruitful ministry.
-Giving Jesus everything means we’re free to let go of the regrets we’ve been hoarding.
+Giving Jesus everything means letting go of any and all regrets we’ve been harboring.
 There’s a standing invitation from Jesus, “Let me come and wash your feet, no matter where they’ve been.
 I want to show you how to dream again.”